richb-hanover/wvnetflow-dockerized/README.md

 ### Troubleshooting

 This information is a brief, but not complete, description of the facilities.
+Read the [wvnetflow](http://wvnetflow.sourceforge.net/) for more details.

+1. The [Netflow Traffic Analysis](http://localhost:83/webview/flow/render.cgi) button allows you to select which traffic to view.
+(Requires that the container run for at least 5-15 minutes before traffic is shown.)

+2. The [Netflow Ad Hoc Query Tool](http://localhost:83/webview/flow/adhoc.cgi) lets you build queries to view the netflow data in different ways.

-1. The [webview status](http://localhost:83/webview/flow/weblog.cgi) link on the home page displays a number of stats about the wvnetflow server's operation.
+3. The [webview status](http://localhost:83/webview/flow/weblog.cgi) link on the home page displays a number of stats about the wvnetflow server's operation.

-2. The [flow stats](http://localhost:83/webview/flow/exporter.cgi) page lists the exporters that are providing netflow data.
+4. The [flow stats](http://localhost:83/webview/flow/exporter.cgi) page lists the exporters that are providing netflow data.

-3. The [flowage.cfg](http://localhost:83/webview/flow/configdump.cgi) page shows the configuration file for the /usr/local/webview/flowage/flowage.pl program that drives wvnetflow.
+5. The [flowage.cfg](http://localhost:83/webview/flow/configdump.cgi) page shows the configuration file for the /usr/local/webview/flowage/flowage.pl program that drives wvnetflow.

 ### Modifying the Docker Image ###